mkideal/cli/README.md

 func (ctx *Context) ServeHTTP(w http.ResponseWriter, r *http.Request)
 ```

-`Command` instance has two http property: `HTTPMethods` and `HTTPRouters`.
+`Command` has two http properties: `HTTPMethods` and `HTTPRouters`.

 ```go
 HTTPRouters []string
 HTTPMethods []string
 ```

-Echo command have one default router: slashes-separated router path of command. e.g. command
+Each command have one default router: slashes-separated router path of command. e.g. command
-`$app sub1 sub11` has router `/sub1/sub11`.
+`$app sub1 sub11` has default router `/sub1/sub11`.
 The `HTTPRouters` property will add some new extra routers, it would'nt replace the default router.
 The `HTTPMethods` is a string array.
 It will handle any method if `HTTPMethods` is empty.

 ```go
 var help = &cli.Command{